ElijahAlly/info-dig/README.md

 (Remember, a Proposal made by any person/organization can be claimed by an Organization, which they add attainable real-life goals to create a Campaign)
 - Once a Proposal is claimed/attributed to a Campiagn, the donations are "fixed" and **can no longer be withdrawn by any person other than the Organization behind the Campaign**.

-What are the actions an Organization is expected to take with the money they recieve from you.
-(The desired action and outcome will be explained in detail for each Campaign)
+Here are the actions an Organization is expected to take with the money they recieve from you:
+_The exact desired action and outcome will be explained in detail for each Campaign_

 - Professional drafting of legislation
 - Public awareness campaigns, legal consultations, etc., depending on the specific needs of the proposal.

+## Research

+<br></br>

-## For Developers
+# For Developers

-### Tech Stack
+## Tech Stack

 Current Technology stack:
 - Rust